alisrbdni/expressgatewaysample/README.md

-nodejs,express app sample for user request management , using express gateway
+nodejs,express app sample for user request management , using nodejs,express, express-gateway.io and openweathermap.org/api

 for installation :